ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Continuous-Motion-Recognition.md

 ## 5. Anomaly detection

 Neural networks are great, but they have one big flaw.
 They're terrible at dealing with data they have never seen before (like a new gesture).
 Neural networks cannot judge this, as they are only aware of the training data.
-If you give it something unlike anything it has seen before it'll still classify as one of the four classes.
+If you give it something unlike anything it has seen before it'll still classify as one of the three classes.

 Let's look at how this works in practice.
 Go to 'Live classification' and record some new data, but now vividly shake your device.
 Take a look and see how the network will predict something regardless.